Upgrades for your Yamaha Disklavier! Where to Start?

 My last tuner said the pins were too loose.
 Is this a problem?

 However, not everybody is looking to rebuild their piano.
-You might be looking for a solution that will work for the next few years, and is a whole lot cheaper.
+You might be looking for a solution that will work for the next few years, and is a lot cheaper.
 If the piano has dreadfully loose tuning pins, and another technician has already given up on it, there does exist one remaining (and interesting) solution: There’s an extremely viscous cyanoacrylate (sold by the brand name Hot Stuff Original Instant Glue) can be dripped around the tuning pins.
 It will wick into the pinblock and crystallize, swelling the wood.
 It takes approximately one bottle to treat a single piano.
-It does not bond the tuning pins to the pinblock, but rather swells the pinblock and consequently increases its grip on the pins.
+Furthermore, it does not bond the tuning pins to the pinblock, but rather swells the pinblock and consequently increases its grip on the pins.

 This chemical wizardly can rescue pianos that otherwise seem quite far gone, although it’s not guaranteed if the pinblock is badly cracked or damaged.
 Nonetheless, I’ve had multiple situations where it seemed very nearly miraculous, and the customer was spared the cost of rebuilding the pianos for years.

 If the piano is an upright, it’s necessary to lay the piano on its back before treating.
 (This typically requires a piano dolly unless you’re singularly gargantuan, and I’ve heard stories of such technicians.)
 Vacuum the area around the tuning pins so you don’t glue too much dog hair and other debris permanently in place.
-Leave the piano in this position until Hot Stuff has had adequate time to cure—you don’t want it to drop down the strings when you stand the piano back up.
+Leave the piano in this position until Hot Stuff has had adequate time to cure—you don’t want it to drip on the strings when you stand the piano back up.
 After an hour or so, the tuning pins should be set much more firmly, and tuning stability will likely be much improved.

 In short, a piano with some loose pins is generally worth a second look by a technician, and about two thirds of the time I find I can correct the problem in-home.